 The Hector Hammond thing took on ultra-scary terms when you see him LITERALLY eating Hal's memories in Green Lantern (vol. 4) #62.

 A sort of Meta-example, both of Briliance and Horror.
 The Blue Lantern Corps, and the Blue Rings of hope have so far been seen as the most benevolent Corps.
-When you look over at Warhammer Fantasy, the God of Hope is Tzeentch, a Lord of Chaos.
+When you look over at Warhammer Fantasy, the God of Change and Sorcery is Tzeentch, a Lord of Chaos.
 Most of the Blue Lantern Corps individuals are religious and saintly, and hand-chosen by a member of the Corps.
 Considering that some folks are unfettered in attaining their hopes, this was a good idea, but what if a Blue ring chose someone unfettered...?

 Never happen.
 As we got to see when Jordan visited the Blue Corps' home planet, Blues pick fellow Blue recruits, whereupon they're taken to the Blue Battery and interviewed by the two Guardians who started the Blue Lantern Corps.
 Ganthet and Sayd weren't taking any chances on a repeat of Sinestro or Laira's father.